 Incidentally, Beijing Television is going to start broadcasting the series tomorrow by the way.
 I'm looking forward to watching it, even with everything negative I keep hearing about it.

-August 17, 2010
+said on August 17, 2010

 I'm not anywhere near advanced, but one day decided to listen to one of the few advanced dialogues up there and was pleasantly surprised that with time and repeated (very repeated) listening I was able to follow along.
 In fact, this is exactly what has brought me up to intermediate level--being able to look at the text along with serious listening, repetition and constantly going back to review the vocabulary.
 And, ashamed as I am to admit it, I work only in pinyin (lost what characters I knew a long time ago, and when I returned to China, no time to get back to it).
 But this is what works for me and it works better and faster than any other method I've tried.
 With so few advanced lessons in this dialogue format with vocab/grammar discussion, I worry that when I am ready (okay, after a VERY long time) there will be no like method to take me even higher.
 So, I'm definitely for the dialogue and vocab/grammar discussion format in advanced lessons, and it would be so nice to have more of them too.

-February 22, 2017
+said on February 22, 2017

 could someone please tell me the characters for how echo describes 铜钱头? it sounds like lue2xin4. much thanks in advance.